AbdulSuboor-Syed/691-01-F21-DEV-Group1/Proposal/proposal.md

 * Students can access all the above information within the application.

 ## 	Deliverable artifacts
-* Users can able to see the Books to which they need and number of books available.
+* Users are able to see the Books to which they need and number of books available.
 * University Library is able to update regarding Book (name, author, buying cost, renting cost and number of books available.

 ## 	Scope: